CogniPilot/cubs2/docs/user_guide/quickstart.rst

 Basic Simulation
 ----------------

-Launch a complete simulation with visualization:
+Launch a complete simulation with visualization in a single command:

 .. code-block:: bash